-In these troubled times, when events seem to follow one another in dizzying succession, each claiming to be historic in its own right, past events tend to be forgotten.
+In this current period, when events seem to follow one another in dizzying succession, each claiming to be historic in its own right, past events tend to be forgotten.
 One such event, which took place on November 2, 107 years ago, is the Balfour Declaration—a public letter in which British Foreign Secretary James Balfour called for the “establishment in Palestine of a national home for the Jewish people”.

 Dotted with vague and general terms, the declaration gained true political significance only after the British occupation of Palestine in 1918.
 The Zionist movement’s significant political achievement was embedding the declaration as Article Two in the subsequent Mandate Charter.
 From that moment on, the abstract idea of establishing a “Jewish national home” became a quasi-constitutional principle of the British Mandate for Palestine and of the newly formed League of Nations (the precursor of the UN).